zmekonnen251/personal-portofolio/README.md

 # Personal Portofolio

 > It is a project that I made for the Microverse entrance.
-The project is a simple survey form.
+The project is a simple portfolio site.
 I and my partner used Html and CSS to build the project.

 ## Built With